The Cuntz semigroup of some spaces of dimension at most two: Introduction

 Theorem \ref{trivial} covers all spaces of dimension 0 or 1.
-The case $\dim(X)=0$ was obtained previously by Perera in \cite{perera} and the case $X=[0,1]$ is implicit in Ivanescu's proof of \cite{ivanescu}*{Theorem 2.3}.
-For spaces of dimension 0 and 1, Theorem \ref{trivial} was conjectured by Kris Coward in his Ph.D. thesis (see \cite{coward}).
+The case $\dim(X)=0$ was obtained previously by Perera in \cite{perera} and the case $X=[0,1]$ is implicit in Ivanescu's proof of \cite[Theorem 2.3]{ivanescu}.
+As pointed out above, Theorem \ref{trivial} can be deduced with a little work from \cite[Proposition 5.4]{robert-tikuisis}.